How to Make a Margarita

 You don't have to spend a fortune on tequila, but better quality tequila does build a better margarita.
 Fortunately, you can find plenty of quality options that will cost you less than $30 for a 750 ml bottle (we like Lunazul Blanco Tequila).
 Avoid mixto tequilas, which may include partial amounts of agave, sugar, food coloring, and other ingredients.

-Check out our collection of Margarita Recipes.
+- Check out our entire collection of Margarita Recipes.